 Kids will ❤️ these adorable fruit skewers.
 Cut strawberries and watermelon (or other seasonal fruits) into thick slices, then have the kids cut out heart shapes using a mini heart cookie cutter.
-(Save the leftover fruit scraps for smoothies the next morning.)
+(You can get a 20-piece set with different shapes for $12.99 on amazon.com.)
+Save the leftover fruit scraps for smoothies or a yogurt parfait the next morning.

 This is a really fun cooking project to do with kids.
 They can help with prep, mixing and dipping.
-We'll make them ahead of time, the Sunday before, so they're ready to eat when it's time for dessert.
+Make them ahead of time, so they're ready to eat when it's time for dessert.
 These truffles can be made up to 4 days ahead and stored at room temp.